sonofhypnos/thoughts/posts/information-all-the-way-down.md

 crisis, while I definitely feel like this view should in some sense change how I think about the world/base reality there is another part that is just really reluctant to accept yet another complication in how I think about the world.
-I just can\'t manage to find anything in particular that is different from this view compared to my previous view, except when I apply it to topics like consciousness or the nature of computation that make me really confused anyways.
+I just can't manage to find anything in particular that is different from this view compared to my previous view, except when I apply it to topics like consciousness or the nature of computation that make me really confused anyways.
 If you are reading this none of this is probably really \"new\".
-It is just like someone is spelling out this view that I\'ve sometimes seen people gesture at, but he is more explicit about it.
+It is just like someone is spelling out this view that I've sometimes seen people gesture at, but he is more explicit about it.

 > Quantum mechanics does say that there are particles in a sense, like